 Small Scale/Artisanal: General, Harpoon, Charter/Headboat and Handline vessels.
 These vessels are authorized to use handgear only, catching one fish at a time.

 Industrial: Pelagic longline and Purse Seine.
 Longline and Purse Seine are industrial fishing systems capable of catching many fish at one time.
-Although there are 5 permits presently in existence, the U.S. Purse Seine bluefin tuna fishery is essentially dormant.
+Although there are a few permits still in existence, the U.S. Purse Seine bluefin tuna fishery is essentially dormant.
 Pelagic longline vessels target swordfish with bluefin, albacore, yellowfin and bigeye tuna caught as bycatch.
-In order to avoid the discarding of dead bluefin caught as bycatch in the longline fishery, these vessels are allowed to retain a limited number of bluefin.
+There are approximately 80 vessels permitted to fish using longline in the U.S. In order to avoid the discarding of dead bluefin caught as bycatch in the longline fishery, these vessels are allowed to retain a limited number of bluefin.
 Longline vessels are allowed to retain an unlimited amount of bigeye, yellowfin and albacore tuna bycatch.
-There are approximately 160 vessels with pelagic longline permits.

 NOAA has its own scientific team for highly migratory fish species, the Sustainable Fisheries Division, located in NMFS’ Southeast Fisheries Science Center.
 NOAA scientists regularly participate in stock assessments held by ICCAT for Atlantic bluefin, yellowfin, bigeye and albacore tuna.
 NOAA scientists also maintain a rigorous research program for these species.
 Further information can be found here.